-Unique among evidence-based recommendations in asthma, and most other therapeutic areas, GINA conducts an ongoing twice-yearly update of the evidence base for its recommendations.
-GINA does not carry out or commission its own GRADE-based reviews, because of the current cost of such reviews, the large number of PICOT questions that would be necessary for a comprehensive practical report of this scope, and because it would limit the responsiveness of the GINA Strategy Report to emerging evidence and new developments in asthma management.
-However, the Science Committee reviews relevant systematic reviews conducted with GRADE methodology as part of its normal review process, once such reviews are published.
+Unique among evidence-based recommendations in asthma, and rare among clinical practice guidelines in most other therapeutic areas, the GINA report is based on an ongoing twice-yearly cumulative update of the evidence base for its recommendations.
+GINA does not normally carry out or commission its own GRADE-based reviews, because of the current cost of such reviews, the large number of PICOT questions that would be necessary for a comprehensive practical report of this scope, and because it would limit the responsiveness of the GINA Strategy Report to emerging evidence and new developments in asthma management.
+However, the Science Committee reviews relevant published systematic reviews conducted with GRADE methodology as part of its normal process.
 GINA recommendations are constantly being reviewed and considered for update as new evidence (including GRADE-based systematic reviews on specific topics) is identified and indicates the need.